sptramer/sptramer/README.md

 These days I describe my professional interests as "making computers less bad."
 Almost all users of computers agree: They're worse than they should be.
 So I've become a technical writer with an emphasis on understanding devops infrastructure for docs, API and core code concepts documentation, and other engineer-to-English translations that help users (whether they're also developers or not.)

-I am currently open to new jobs!
-Exciting!

 ## GitHub gamification

 [![sptramer GitHub stats](https://github-readme-stats.vercel.app/api?username=sptramer)](https://github.com/anuraghazra/github-readme-stats)